Alesis command mesh kit

 There are also a bunch of electro standards like snappy snares, handclaps, and Simmons-style toms, among others.
 There is a surprisingly large amount of tuned percussion that can offer excellent playability on several surfaces.
 And the dual-zone pads make it all come together nicely.

-A player can easily tweak any kind of sound they need.
-This makes it easy applicable to playing various genres.
+the player can easily tweak any kinds of sounds they need.
+This makes it easy applicable to playing various genres and produce unique sounds.

 This is possible when you connect your phone the aux input or use the USB memory stick.
-With this, you can upload custom samples.
+With this USB memory stick, you can upload custom samples.

 But there a few setbacks you may encounter.
 In the manual, it says the function is fit for a USB stick range of 4 to 64GB.
 It must go through the formation of DOS Fat 32 (this can be done effortlessly on a computer).
 Also, you have to ensure the samples are in WAV format.
 Also, they have to mono.
 Hence, be ready for a lot of editing.